chandu-kumar-ks/Call-Center-Performance-Dashboard-Excel/README.md

 **Outcome**
 This dashboard helps call center managers quickly monitor performance, identify peak hours, evaluate agent productivity, and improve customer experience.

+**How to Use**
+1. Download the Excel file from this repository
+2. Open in Microsoft Excel (Desktop recommended)
+3. Navigate to the dashboard sheet
+4. Use slicers to filter by agent, date, and call attributes